huggingface/blog/datasets-docs-update.md

 ## Quickstart

-The [Quickstart](https://huggingface.co/docs/datasets/master/en/quickstart) is one of the first places new users visit for a TLDR about a library’s features.
+The [Quickstart](https://huggingface.co/docs/datasets/quickstart) is one of the first places new users visit for a TLDR about a library’s features.
 That’s why we needed to update the Quickstart to include how you can use 🤗 Datasets to work with audio and image datasets.
 Choose a dataset modality you want to work with and see an end-to-end example of how to load and process the dataset to get it ready for training with either PyTorch or TensorFlow.

 Also new in our Quickstart is the `to_tf_dataset` function which takes care of converting a dataset into a `tf.data.Dataset` like a mama bear taking care of her cubs.
-This means you don’t have to write any code yourself - shuffle and load batches of data - to get your dataset to play nicely with TensorFlow.
+This means you don’t have to write any code to shuffle and load batches from your dataset to get it to play nicely with TensorFlow.
 Once you’ve converted your dataset into a `tf.data.Dataset`, you can train your model with the usual TensorFlow or Keras methods.

-Check out the [Quickstart](https://huggingface.co/docs/datasets/master/en/quickstart) today to learn how to work with different dataset modalities and try out the new `to_tf_dataset` function!
+Check out the [Quickstart](https://huggingface.co/docs/datasets/quickstart) today to learn how to work with different dataset modalities and try out the new `to_tf_dataset` function!

 <figure class="image table text-center m-0 w-full">
   <img style="border:none;" alt="Cards with links to end-to-end examples for how to process audio, vision, and NLP datasets" src="assets/87_datasets-docs-update/quickstart.png" />